akka/akka/akka-docs/src/main/paradox/stream/operators/Source/unfoldResourceAsync.md

 # Source.unfoldResourceAsync

-Wrap any resource that can be opened, queried for next element (in a blocking way) and closed using three distinct functions into a source.
+Wrap any resource that can be opened, queried for next element and closed using in an asynchronous way with three distinct functions into a source.

 @ref[Source operators](../index.md#source-operators)